Photo credit: CCTV Africa

 As mentioned earlier, THC, CBD, and other cannabinoids are powerful antioxidants.
 Antioxidants protect us from DNA damage.
 DNA damage is one of the primary reasons humans age.
 As we get older, free radicals and environmental stressors spur the process of aging by damaging DNA.
 This damage is then copied as DNA replicates, causing subtle (and sometimes not so subtle) changes over time.
 These changes are expressed as aging.

 Signs of aging include wrinkles on the skin, memory loss, and development degenerative diseases.
 Evidence suggests that the powerful antioxidants in cannabis may help reduce this damage, possibly checking back some signs of aging.
 Interested in putting it to the test?
-Check out this recipe for cannabis-infused Face Mask.

 When you’re stressed or down, when you’re tired and irritable, at the end of a long day, cannabis will be there for you.
 You don’t have to have a disease or health issue to benefit from the positive effects of cannabis.
 As Dr. Michele Ross says best,